 Where the assessment requirements for a unit allows, it is essential that organisations wishing to operate a Realistic Working Environment do so in an environment which reflects a real work setting and replicates the key characteristics of the workplace in which the skill to be assessed is normally employed.
 A Realistic Working Environment is often used to support simulation.
 Simulation is not permitted for all units.
-Please see unit delivery and assessment guidance.
+Please see unit delivery and assessment guidance in Section 4 below.